 Away I went, leaving the website, dusty and alone for the weekend.

 At the conference, there's this thing on Friday night.
-An event called Pitchapalooza where The Book Doctors draw names out of a hat and some lucky, nervous writers get the chance to pitch their manuscript to a crowded ballroom and a panel of judges.
+An event called Pitchapalooza, like American Idol for writers, where The Book Doctors draw names out of a hat and some lucky, nervous writers get the chance to pitch their manuscript to a crowded ballroom and a panel of judges.

 I threw my name in the bucket when I first arrived.
 I walked away and hesitated.
 Was I crazy?
 Did I really want to do that?
 I felt uneasy even though I had practiced my pitch for days: in the car, at the breakfast table, over dinner with friends.